vagelim/expense-sms/README.md

   Users should be able to configure their own _magic cells_ and any other settings that may be added in the future

 - Move all possible configuration options into `ADMIN_BOOK`

+#Try it out yourself!
+You can try it out yourself today!
+Get started by texting `add` to **12242028246**.
+Then, follow the prompts.
+Make sure the Google Sheets URL you send is shared with `account-398@gentle-corpuscle-113209.iam.gserviceaccount.com`